SansGuidon/bookmarks/README.md

 * [moviecode](https://moviecode.tumblr.com/) - Source Code in TV and Films / Images of the computer code appearing in TV and films and what they really are.
 * [Alfred Thompson](http://blog.acthompson.net/2013/07/5-programming-mistakes-to-warn-students.html) - (2013) 5 Programming Mistakes To Warn Students About
 * [John Sonmez](https://simpleprogrammer.com/2013/08/19/software-development-career/) - (2013) 4 Things I Wish I Would Have Known When I Started My Software Development Career
+* [JAX Editorial Team](https://jaxenter.com/the-most-dangerous-word-in-the-english-language-for-all-developers-108018.html) - (2014) The most dangerous word in the English language for all developers

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices